vantage-ola/find-nigeria-internship/README.md

-# FIND NIGERIA INTERNSHIPS
+# FIND NIGERIA COMPANIES OFFERING TECH INTERNSHIPS

-Explore the following companies that may offer internships in the tech industry.
+Explore the following companies that may offer TECH internships.
 This list is not exhaustive but provides a great starting point for your search.

 |   COMPANY   |                   CONTACT EMAIL                    |                                       CAREER URL                                       |
 | :---------: | :------------------------------------------------: | :------------------------------------------------------------------------------------: |